Paul Boghossian: Education and career

-The child of Armenian Genocide survivors, Boghossian was born in Haifa and left Israel at age 15 for Canada.
+The child of Armenian genocide survivors, Boghossian was born in Haifa and left Israel at age 15 for Canada.
 He earned a B.S. in physics at Trent University in 1978 and a Ph.D. in philosophy at Princeton University in 1987.
 Before joining the faculty at NYU, he was a professor of philosophy at the University of Michigan from 1984 to 1992, and was also a visiting professor at Princeton.
 He has held research fellowships from the National Endowment for the Humanities, Magdalen College, Oxford, the University of London, and the Australian National University, and is a fellow of the New York Institute for the Humanities.
 He has served on the editorial board of Philosophers' Imprint, Episteme, and Philosophical Studies.
 In postmodern circles, he is known for his response to the Sokal hoax.

 His book Fear of Knowledge won a Choice Award as an outstanding Academic Book of 2006.

 In 2012, he was elected a Fellow of the American Academy of Arts and Sciences.

-As chair of the NYU philosophy Department from 1994 to 2004, Boghossian is credited with transforming it from a department without a Ph.D. program into the top-ranked philosophy program in the United States, through an intensive hiring campaign focused on core areas of analytic philosophy.
+As chair of the NYU philosophy department from 1994 to 2004, Boghossian is credited with transforming it from a department without a Ph.D. program into the top-ranked philosophy program in the United States, through an intensive hiring campaign focused on core areas of analytic philosophy.

+In 2025 and 2026, Boghossian chaired a group commissioned by the chancellors of Vanderbilt University and Washington University to examine the state of the academic humanities.
+The resulting report criticized these fields for "deterioration in scholarly standards fueled by the substitution of political criteria for properly scholarly criteria in the assessment of research and a more general repudiation of long-standing ideals of rigor and objectivity".